mparkersimms/data-structures-and-algorithms2/README.md

 # Challenge 2 Insert Shift Array
-- Take an Array, and an additional number, and return a new Array with all the same numbers as the initial array, but with the additional number as the middle index.

 ## Challenge
 - Take an Array, and an additional number, and return a new Array with all the same numbers as the initial array, but with the additional number as the middle index.